Kefir for immunity & COVID protection

 With the emergence of the highly-contagious new strain of COVID, Omicron, it is particularly important that we boost and protect our immune system with a healthy diet and lifestyle.
 As kefir has been shown to suppress virus entry into host cells by binding with the virus (Hamida et al 2021), it could be used as an adjunctive therapy to orthodox treatments such as vaccination.

 A small Turkish study by Adiloğlu et al (2013) demonstrated that the participants who consumed 200 mL kefir daily, for six weeks had a decreased inflammatory response and a more efficient immune response in the intestinal lumen, which can then have positive effect on systemic immunity (Martín-Peláez et al 2016).

 Although there are now medical drugs that help to control COVID infections, for immunologic complications like the cytokine storm, anti-viral treatment alone is not enough and should be combined with appropriate anti-inflammatory treatment (Soy et al 2020).
 Hence, natural remedies such as kefir may help to potentiate their effects.

-If nutrition is your passion, please click here to read about our restructured Level 6 Diploma course, credit rated by the University of Greenwich.
+If nutrition is your passion, please click here to read about our BSc (Hons) in Nutrition & Lifestyle Medicine accredited by the University of Northampton.

 To sign up to our mailing list and receive details of Open Days, new courses and the BCNH Newsletter, please click here and make sure you check the ‘Email’ box to give us permission to contact you.
 We promise we’ll never share your details with a third party and we will try to send you only things you’re really interested in.